 Conclusion: Nashik’s Population In 2025 Is Approximately 23.51 Lakh

+This positions the city as a rising urban center with strong potential for both economic and social development in the coming years.
 With its unique mix of historical places, economic opportunities, and quality of life, Nashik continues to attract residents and businesses alike.

 FAQs